-Suppose the data unit contains 384 bytes, with a maximum packet length of 128.
+Assume that the data unit contains 384 bytes, with a maximum packet lenght of 128.
 The data unit must be contained in three packets.

-Additional cycles include 7600 cycles to transform the outgoing PIU into three packets, plus 900 cycles for each "Receive Ready" packet received from the network.
+Additional cycles include 7600 cycles to transform the outgoing PIU into three packets, plus 900 cycles for each Receive Ready packet received from the network.

-7800 cycles are used, on the receiving side, to combine the three packets into one PIU plus 3900 cycles to send three "Receive Ready" packets.
+7800 cycles are used, on the receiving side, to combine the three packets into one PIU plus 3900 cycles to send three Receive Ready packets.